breki/demeton/pomodoro-Demeton.md

 - AVL trees
     - introduce it into polygon-self intersection detection code so we can identify any missing functions
+    - how?
+        -
+        - removeEdgeFromList
+        - processEvent (activeEdges

+## Sat 28.12.
+- Started working on interval trees.

 ## Fri 27.12.
 - Moved `UnbalancedBinaryTree` and `AvlTree` to the production project.